2024: What Works Better- Live Auction, Silent Auction or Raffle?

-Silent auctions are ideal for low to mid-priced items ($500 or less), where the organization has a large quantity of items to sell and a large group of guests attending (over 100 people).
+Silent auctions are ideal for low to mid-priced items ($500 or less).
+It is also best when the organization has a large quantity of items to sell and over 100 guests attending.
 If there are multiple components to a prize (like a gift basket) and the items need to be examined up close, a silent auction is great because the items can be on display for guests throughout the evening.
 Here are some examples of items that sell best at silent auctions:

 - Themed gift baskets- spa, food & wine, sports or art-themed baskets.

 - Restaurant gift certificates- coffee shops, local burger or taco places, date-night restaurants